DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 | :------------------------------------------------------------------------------------------------ |
 18.04  | gcc/7.5  | 1.10.7  | 3.0.2  | 3.11.4 | 3.11.0   | 3.3.0 | 3.6.5  | 1.14.3 | 1.1.0 | 0.29.21

 To compile, you can just copy the code blocks in the following steps and run them on the terminal.
+If a code block contains multiple lines, copy all the lines and run them on the terminal.
+Make sure each step run successfully before going to the next one.
+The entire compilation may take a few hours, the most time-consuming part is to compile OpenFOAM.

 ## **Prerequisites**